Program: Linguistics (PhD)

 Summarize the actual results.

-41 PhD students were judged to be making satisfactory progress.
-5 were not and were so notified.
+38 PhD students were judged to be making satisfactory progress.
+3 were not and were placed on probation.

 This can include insights about assessment procedures, teaching and learning, program aspects and so on.

-We plan to continue to use the same assessment procedures, which have been very useful to both students and faculty.
+None.
+We plan to continue with the same assessment procedures, which have been very useful to both students and faculty.